Stable isotope ratio: Applications

 The variations in oxygen and hydrogen isotope ratios have applications in hydrology since most samples lie between two extremes, ocean water and Arctic/Antarctic snow.
 Given a sample of water from an aquifer, and a sufficiently sensitive tool to measure the variation in the isotopic ratio of hydrogen in the sample, it is possible to infer the source, be it ocean water or precipitation seeping into the aquifer, and even to estimate the proportions from each source.
 Stable isotopologues of water are also used in partitioning water sources for plant transpiration and groundwater recharge.

 Another application is in paleotemperature measurement for paleoclimatology.
 For example, one technique is based on the variation in isotopic fractionation of oxygen by biological systems with temperature.
 Species of Foraminifera incorporate oxygen as calcium carbonate in their shells.
 The ratio of the oxygen isotopes oxygen-16 and oxygen-18 incorporated into the calcium carbonate varies with temperature and the oxygen isotopic composition of the water.
 This oxygen remains "fixed" in the calcium carbonate when the foraminifera dies, falls to the sea bed, and its shell becomes part of the sediment.
-It is possible to select standard species of forminifera from sections through the sediment column, and by mapping the variation in oxygen isotopic ratio, deduce the temperature that the Forminifera encountered during life if changes in the oxygen isotopic composition of the water can be constrained.
+It is possible to select standard species of foraminifera from sections through the sediment column, and by mapping the variation in oxygen isotopic ratio, deduce the temperature that the Forminifera encountered during life if changes in the oxygen isotopic composition of the water can be constrained.
 Paleotemperature relationships have also enabled isotope ratios from calcium carbonate in barnacle shells to be used to infer the movement and home foraging areas of the sea turtles and whales on which some barnacles grow.

 In ecology, carbon and nitrogen isotope ratios are widely used to determine the broad diets of many free-ranging animals.
 They have been used to determine the broad diets of seabirds, and to identify the geographical areas where individuals spend the breeding and non-breeding season in seabirds and passerines.
 Numerous ecological studies have also used isotope analyses to understand migration, food-web structure, diet, and resource use, such as hydrogen isotopes to measure how much energy from stream-side trees supports fish growth in aquatic habitats.
 Determining diets of aquatic animals using stable isotopes has been particularly common, as direct observations are difficult.
 They also enable researchers to measure how human interactions with wildlife, such as fishing, may alter natural diets.
+Based on the known C14 ratios of C3 plants and marine wildlife, researchers can determine the relative proportion of ancient humans' diets that was made up of marine sources versus terrestrial sources such as agriculture or animal husbandry.